 Charity scams tend to materialise around gift-focused holidays, like Thanksgiving in the US, as well as at Christmas.
 Anyone can fall victim to them – such as the recent case of NFL player, Kyle Rudoph, who gave away his gloves after a high scoring game for what he thought was a charity auction; only to discover they were being sold on eBay a few days later.

-Another popular seasonal scam is phishing emails offering limited-time discounts from well-known retailers, as well as romance scams (catfishers) in which some are prepared to cultivate entire relationships online with others simply to extract money from them.
+Another popular seasonal scam is phishing emails offering limited-time discounts from well-known retailers and romance scams (catfishers) in which some are prepared to cultivate entire relationships online with others simply to extract money from them.

 The general rule with any of these is to be wary of anyone offering something that seems too good to be true – whether it’s a 75% off discount or unconditional love.
 Scammers prey on the vulnerable.

-A whole summer of soccer is scheduled for June and July this year – thanks to the upcoming UEFA European Football Championship (Euro 2020) and the Copa America; both of which will run at the same time: on opposite sides of the World.
+A whole summer of soccer is scheduled for June and July this year – thanks to the upcoming UEFA European Football Championship (Euro 2020) and the Copa America; both will run simultaneously: on opposite sides of the World.

 However, while you’d expect fake tournament tickets and counterfeit merchandise to be par for the course where events like these are concerned – and easily detectable.
 But the reality is that many fraudulent third party sites are so convincing, buyers are falling for the same scams experienced in previous years.